-Applications for grants for exploration drilling to be undertaken in 2018-19 were open between 23rd February 2018 and 5pm WST, 6th April 2018.
+Applications for grants for exploration drilling to be undertaken in 2023-24 Round 27 are now closed.

-Co-funding in all application categories is up to 50 per cent of direct drilling costs, capped at:
+Co-funding in application categories is up to 50 per cent of direct drilling costs, these are now capped at:

 Co-funding will be available for exploration drilling only.
 The following will not be eligible for co-funding: